CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-00-ai-workloads.md

 # Lab: Explore AI workloads

+### Estimated timing: 60 Minutes

 ## Lab Overview

-In this lab, you'll explore common AI workloads through an interactive AI agent application focused on computing history and vintage computers.
-The goal of this lab is to understand how generative AI, AI agents, text analysis, speech recognition, computer vision, information extraction, and content safety work together to enable intelligent, multimodal AI experiences.
+In this lab, you will explore common AI workloads through a browser-based application.
+You'll interact with a generative AI model, use AI agents with tools, and experience text analysis, speech, computer vision, information extraction, and AI safety features.
+By the end of the lab, you'll understand how these AI capabilities work together to power modern AI applications.

 ## Lab Objectives

 In this lab, you will complete the following tasks:

 - Task 1: Open the Computing History agent

 - Task 2: Explore a generative AI model

 - Task 3: Explore an agent with tools

 - Task 4: Explore text analysis

 - Task 5: Explore computer speech (Read Only)

 - Task 6: Explore computer vision

 - Task 7: Explore information extraction

 - Task 8: Explore safety guardrails

-### Estimated timing: 60 Minutes

 ## Task 1: Open the Computing History agent

-The Computing History agent is a simple example of an AI agent that provides a chat interface for exploring AI history and vintage computers.
+In this task, you'll launch the Computing History agent and initialize the AI models required for the exercises in this lab.

 > **Note**: The *Computing History agent* app is provided solely as a simple example of a chat-based agent for educational purposes.
 It is <u>not</u> a supported Microsoft product or service, and should not be relied on for critical work.